gustavgb/obsidian-time-tracking-reports/README.md

 # obsidian-track-weekly-report

-Dataview script used to aggregate time tracking entries into a table showing weekly entries summed by each date.
+Dataview script used to aggregate time tracking entries into a table showing weekly entries grouped by date and monthly entries grouped by week number.

+Simply paste `reports.md` into any Obsidian note and make sure [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) is installed.

 | Example |
 | - |